Skip to content

 LandmarkSherwood Forest

 Sherwood Forest is located in Mansfield, NG21 9RN, in Edwinstowe.
-Sherwood Forest, which formerly covered the majority of the midlands, is probably the most well-known forest in England.
-Hidden monuments of Robin and his Merry Men can be found all across Sherwood Forest, the legendary residence of Robin Hood.
+It formerly covered most of the midlands and is probably the most well-known forest in England.
+Hidden monuments to Robin and his Merry Men can be found all across Sherwood Forest, Robin Hood’s legendary residence.

 Old oak trees that are more than 500 years old can be found in the forest.
 The Major Oak, a massive 1000-year-old oak tree supported by steel frames for support, is the oldest tree in the woodland.
 Today’s 375-hectare forest is home to various flora, animals, and insects.